deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15522/index.md

 > </details>

-> Table 4 presents the top ten reward models' performance on the translation task, categorized by model type and performance on easy and hard translation subsets from the MAPLE dataset.
+> Table 4 presents the top ten reward models' performance on the translation task, categorized into easy and hard subsets, with model types indicated.

 {{< table-caption >}}